Skip to content

 In the UK, 4.7 million adults use e-cigarettes, with 2.7 million being former smokers who have transitioned to vaping, and this number continues to rise.
 According to ASH, disposable vapes made up 31% of the types of vapes used in 2023, a significant increase from 2.3% in 2021.

 Vape surveys suggests that 21% of vapers would consider returning to smoking if disposable vapes were banned by the government.
 However, reassuringly, the majority (68.7%) indicated that they would switch to using a refillable pod device instead.
-Can you still take disposable vapes on a plane?
-Find out more here.

 What actions can be taken regarding the vape ban?